anthonybudd/WP_Model/readme.md

 ### Custom Finders

-finder() method allows you to create a custom finder method.
+The finder() method allows you to create a custom finder method.
 To create a custom finder first make a method in your model named your finders name and suffixed with 'Finder' this method must return an array.
-The array will be given directly the constructer of a WP_Query.
-The results of this WP_Query will be returned by the finder() method.
+The array will be given directly to the constructer of a WP_Query.
+The results of the WP_Query will be returned by the finder() method.
 ```php

 Class Product extends WP_Model